 - Hand wash with water and liquid dish soap rather than placing them in the dishwasher where the blades could chip

-- Putting the blade in open flame (ceramic conducts heat)
+- Put the blade in open flame (ceramic conducts heat)

 - Scraping hard surfaces

-- Turning the blade on its side to smash garlic or other items
+- Turn the blade on its side to smash garlic or other items

-- Applying force to the side of the blade
+- Apply force to the side of the blade

 CERAMIC KNIFE CARE INSTRUCTIONS

 - Always keep your knife clean.

 - Always use your ceramic knife with a plastic or wooden cutting board.